-The instability process which we have seen at play above introduces a new vorticity scaling, $\mathrm{Re}^1$ , very close to the wall.
-This new scaling is difficult to notice at first, because it is hidden behind the preexisting large negative vorticity of the boundary layer.
-A simple trick to observe it more easily is to consider only the maximum vorticity of positive sign (Fig. 11, left).
-This quantity scales like $\mathrm{Re}^{1/2}$ at t=53, and at t=56.9 it has clearly transited to the stronger $\mathrm{Re}^1$ scaling.
-Accordingly, the enstrophy scaling has become dissipative at t=56.9, thus indicating the production of a dissipative structure as predicted by the Kato criterion.
-Shortly thereafter, several further extrema with alternating signs successively appear for sufficiently high Reynolds number, corresponding to increasingly fine parallel scales, as illustrated in Fig. 10.
+The instability process which we have seen at play above introduces a new vorticity scaling, $Re^1$ , very close to the wall.
+This new scaling is difficult to notice at first, because it is hidden behind the pre-existing large negative vorticity of the boundary layer.
+A simple trick to observe it more easily is to consider only the maximum vorticity of positive sign (figure 12a).
+This quantity scales like $Re^{1/2}$ at t = 53, and at t = 56.9 it has clearly transited to the stronger $Re^1$ scaling.
+Accordingly, the enstrophy scaling has become dissipative at t = 56.9, thus indicating the production of a dissipative structure as predicted by the Kato criterion.
+Shortly thereafter, several further extrema with alternating signs successively appear for sufficiently high Reynolds number, corresponding to increasingly fine parallel scales in the x direction, as illustrated in figures 10 and 11, and previously observed in figure 12 of Kramer, Clercx & van Heijst (2007).
+Note that in table V of Kramer et al. (2007) the vorticity maxima have been reported for $625 \le Re \le 20000$ .
+Plotting their values as a function of Reynolds number yields scalings from $Re^1$ to $Re^{0.65}$ .